alesanchezr/wpas-wordpress-dash/README.md

 //Here we are saying that we have a class Course.php with a function getCourseInfo that fetches the data needed to render any custom post tipe course
 $controller->route([ 'slug' => 'Single:course', 'controller' => 'Course' ]);
 ```
-Our Course.php controller will look like this:
+Our Course.php controller class will look like this:

 ```php
 class Course{